YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ```ocaml
 run q (fun q -> ocanren { q == str }) project
 ```
-is just _string RStream.t_ (i.e., a stream of strings) that is in agreement with the return type of _run_ from the module [Core](../../Installation/ocanren/src/core/Core.mli#L120).
-The 3rd line therefore collects all possible answers to form a stream and takes one (the first one) from it to in turn form a (singleton) list and print the member of this list.
+is just `string RStream.t` (i.e., a stream of strings) that is in agreement with the return type of `run` from the module [Core](../../Installation/ocanren/src/core/Core.mli#L120).
+The 3rd line therefore
+collects all possible answers to form a stream and takes one (the first one) from it to in turn form a (singleton) list and print the member of this list.

 ### Programming-wise

-The occurrence of q immediately after _run_ is a name provided by [Core](../../Installation/ocanren/src/core/Core.mli#L225), and similar (predefined) names as qr, qrs, qrst etc., used respectively when you query about two, three, and four _logic variables_.
-In our hello-world example we only query about one logic variable, so we use _q_.
-In other words, whenever you query about one logic variable, you shall always put _q_ immediately after _run_, and for two logic variables, put _qr_, and so on.
-The _run_ function takes three arguments: a _size indicator_ (q, qr, etc.), a _query_ (fun ...) and the third argument.
-The query shall list all logic variables that you query about immediately after _fun_, and whose number shall agree with the size indicator.
-In our example the logic variable queried about happens to be named q, but we can use any other name, like _honey_, then the line would become:
+The occurrence of `q` immediately after `run` is a name provided by [Core](../../Installation/ocanren/src/core/Core.mli#L225), and similar (predefined) names as `qr`, `qrs`, `qrst` etc., used respectively when you query about two, three, and four _logic variables_.
+In our hello-world example we only query about one logic variable, so we use `q`.
+In other words, whenever you query about one logic variable, you shall always put `q` immediately after `run`, and for two logic variables, put `qr`, and so on.

+The `run` function
+takes three arguments: a _size indicator_ (`q`, `qr`, etc.), a _query_ (`fun` ...) and the third argument.
+The query shall list all logic variables that you query about immediately after `fun` of the second argument, and the number of which shall agree with the size indicator.
+In our example the logic variable queried about happens to be named `q`, but we can use any other name, like `honey`, then the line would become:
 ```ocaml
 run q (fun honey -> ocanren {honey == str}) project;;